Keyword Planning Basics

 Real Time Bidding (RTB)

-To guarantee getting the number one spot on page number one in the SERPS you can actually buy the spot in an auction, every time someone enters a keyword or phrase you have registered an interest in it is offered up for auction.
+To guarantee getting the number one spot on page number one on Google you can buy the spot in an auction, every time someone enters a keyword or phrase you have registered an interest in it is offered up for auction.
 The business willing to pay the most for that type of enquiry gets their ad in position.

 This works by the interested businesses determining the parameters of the search (where's if from, how many times has the person searched for that item, what time is it etc....).